xavierguihot/xavierguihot.github.io/README.md

 ## Overview

-Version: 1.0.1 - 20171216
+Version: 1.0.2 - 2018-06-17

-My personal page (resume) built with the powerfull d3 library and inspired from this pretty [info-design](https://www.behance.net/gallery/7990211/Infographic-Design) by Chen-Wen Liang.
+My personal page (resume) built with the powerful d3 library and inspired from this pretty [info-design](https://www.behance.net/gallery/7990211/Infographic-Design) by Chen-Wen Liang.